-The Cyanide Code is a voluntary initiative for the gold mining industry and the producers and transporters of the cyanide used in gold mining.
+The Cyanide Code is a voluntary initiative for the gold and silver mining industries and the producers and transporters of the cyanide used in gold and silver mining.
 It is intended to complement an operation’s existing regulatory requirements.
-Compliance with the rules, regulations and laws of the applicable political jurisdiction is necessary; this Code is not intended to contravene such laws.
+Compliance with the rules, regulations and laws of the applicable political jurisdiction is necessary; the Cyanide Code is not intended to contravene such laws.

-The Cyanide Code focuses exclusively on the safe management of cyanide that is produced, transported and used for the recovery of gold, and on mill tailings and leach solutions.
-The Cyanide Code originally was developed for gold mining operations, and addresses production, transport, storage, and use of cyanide and the decommissioning of cyanide facilities.
+The Cyanide Code focuses exclusively on the safe management of cyanide that is produced, transported and used for the recovery of gold and silver, and on mill tailings and leach solutions.
+The Cyanide Code addresses production, transport, storage, and use of cyanide and the decommissioning of cyanide facilities.
 It also includes requirements related to financial assurance, accident prevention, emergency response, training, public reporting, stakeholder involvement and verification procedures.
 Cyanide producers and transporters are subject to the applicable portions of the Cyanide Code identified in their respective Verification Protocols.

-As it applies to gold mining operations, the Cyanide Code is comprised of two major elements.
+As it applies to gold and silver mining operations, the Cyanide Code is comprised of two major elements.
 The Principles broadly state commitments that signatories make to manage cyanide in a responsible manner.
 Standards of Practice follow each Principle, identifying the performance goals and objectives that must be met to comply with the Principle.
 The Principles and Practices applicable to cyanide production and transportation operations are included in their respective Verification Protocols.
-Operations are certified as being in compliance with the Cyanide Code upon an independent third-party audit verifying that they meet the Standards of Practice, Production Practice or Transport Practice.
+Operations are certified in compliance with the Cyanide Code upon the International Cyanide Management Institute’s announcement on the Cyanide Code website that an independent third-party audit has verified that they have met the Standards of Practice, Production Practices or Transport Practices.

-This Code, the implementation guidance, mine operators guide, and other documents or information sources referenced at www.cyanidecode.org are believed to be reliable and were prepared in good faith from information reasonably available to the drafters.
+The Cyanide Code, the implementation guidance, mine operators’ guide, and other documents or information sources referenced at www.cyanidecode.org are believed to be reliable and were prepared in good faith from information reasonably available to the drafters.
 However, no guarantee is made as to the accuracy or completeness of any of these other documents or information sources.
 The implementation guidance, mine operators guide, and the additional documents and references are not intended to be part of the Cyanide Code.
-No guarantee is made in connection with the application of the Cyanide Code, the additional documents available or the referenced materials to prevent hazards, accidents, incidents, or injury to employees and/or members of the public at any specific site where gold is extracted from ore by the cyanidation process.
-Compliance with this Code is not intended to and does not replace, contravene or otherwise alter the requirements of any specific national, state or local governmental statutes, laws, regulations, ordinances, or other requirements regarding the matters included herein.
-Compliance with this Code is entirely voluntary and is neither intended nor does it create, establish, or recognize any legally enforceable obligations or rights on the part of its signatories, supporters or any other parties.
+No guarantee is made in connection with the application of the Cyanide Code, the additional documents available or the referenced materials to prevent hazards, accidents, incidents, or injury to employees and/or members of the public at any specific site where gold or silver is extracted from ore by the cyanidation process.
+Compliance with the Cyanide Code is not intended to and does not replace, contravene or otherwise alter the requirements of any specific national, state or local governmental statutes, laws, regulations, ordinances, or other requirements regarding the matters included herein.
+Compliance with the Cyanide Code is entirely voluntary and is neither intended nor does it create, establish, or recognize any legally enforceable obligations or rights on the part of its signatories, supporters or any other parties.

 Standard of Practice